What is it and do I need it?

-The Fodmap diet is gaining popularity amongst the irritable bowel crowd, many of whom report marked improvements in their symptoms when following a fodmap diet.
+The Fodmap diet is gaining popularity amongst the Hollywood crowd for helping to achieve a flatter tummy but really it was designed to help those suffering from more severe gut issues such as IBS, many of whom report marked improvements in their symptoms when following a low fodmap diet.
 Fodmap is an acronym that stands for Fermentable Oligosaccharides Monosacaccharides and Polyols.
 Basically this refers to types of sugars that are poorly absorbed in the intestines which some people are more reactive to.
 When these sugars reach the large intestine the bacteria in the gut can begin to ferment them which can cause bloating, pain and wind.
 Some people even find that they experience diarrhoea after consuming foods that contain these sugars.
 The fodmap diet is a diet that eliminates fodmap foods thereby reducing abdominal discomfort.
-In theory this all sounds wonderful however following a fodmap diet can be extremely restrictive as it does limit many foods.
+In theory this all sounds wonderful however following a fodmap diet can be restrictive as it does limit many foods.

 Fodmap foods to avoid include:

-- Pros – Many people find relief from uncomfortable tummy problems by following a fodmap diet.
+Pros – Many people find relief from uncomfortable tummy problems such as IBS by following a low fodmap diet.